Speed Reads:

 Pros

-• Broad array of diagnostic functions, including ABS and SRS diagnositics
+• Has many functions including ABS and SRS diagnostics

 • Free lifetime software updates